 Stykkishólmur town on Snæfellsnes

-Stykkishólmur is the biggest town on the Snæfellsnes peninsula and often called the capital of the west, with a population of 1,195.
-It is the centre for trade, service, and transport in this area and here you will find the only Bónus discount supermarket on the peninsula.
+It is the centre for trade, service, and transport in this area, and here you will find the only Bónus discount supermarket on the peninsula.

 Stykkishólmur town

 The inhabitants have put their pride into preserving the old houses and have done a great job - walking in the centre of town is like walking in another era.
-The oldest house in Stykkishólmur is the Norwegian house, which dates back to 1832.

-In 2011 Stykkishólmur received the EDEN award as a European Destination of Excellence, with the words that Stykkishómur is "a fascinating town".
+In 2011, Stykkishólmur received the EDEN award as a European Destination of Excellence, with the words that Stykkishómur is "a fascinating town".
 I totally agree with this, it is a beautiful town.

-One of the hotels in Stykkishólmur is in a former convent - Fransiskus hotel
+One of the hotels in Stykkishólmur is in a former convent - Fransiskus hotel.

-As in every village and town in Iceland, there is a good swimming pool in Stykkishólmur.
-What is special about this swimming pool though is that the water in the pool has been certified by Institut Fresenius, which specializes in environmental certification.
+What makes this swimming pool special is that the water has been certified by the Institut Fresenius, which specialises in environmental certification.

-I especially like soaking in their hot sea-tub.
+I especially like soaking in their hot seatub.

 Stykkishólmskirkja church